Mounting a case-insensitive filesystem on Linux

 mount /media/fat32.disk /var/www/fat32 -t vfat -o loop,owner,group,umask=000

-4. Add it to /etc/fstab so that it gets mounted after a reboot:
+4. Add this to /etc/fstab so that it gets mounted after a reboot:

 /media/fat32.disk /var/www/fat32 vfat loop,owner,group,umask=000 0 0